 I recently stopped in for brunch and found it to be a rock-solid value.
 See my full Buffet at MGM Grand Review here.

-Ideas For Things to do Near MGM Grand Las Vegas
+Itinerary Ideas Near MGM Grand

 Topgolf: Topgolf is located right behind the resort and is MUCH more than a simple driving range.